 30-Minute Taco Soup

 I’m sure we can all agree that a good soup is easy, filling, and brimming with flavor.
-Bonus if it’s one the whole family will love, am I right?
+Bonus if it’s one the whole family will love.
 This delicious pressure cooker taco soup checks all of the boxes!
-This 30-minute complete meal is hearty and healthy and is fully loaded with Mexican-inspired flavors so you know it’s going to be good!
+It’s a 30-minute complete meal that’s hearty and healthy and is fully loaded with Mexican-inspired flavors so you know it’s going to be good!
 It is by far one of our favorite soup recipes in our house!

 The rule is anything you put on top of your taco, you can put in this soup!
 A homemade soup made in the Instant Pot means it’s a set-it-and-forget-it recipe that is basically hands-off.
 It can even be made in the slow cooker too! (see the instructions in the faq section below.